Princess Akiko of Mikasa: Career

 Princess Akiko worked as a postdoctoral fellow at the Kinugasa Research Organization, Ritsumeikan University in Kyoto from October 2009 to March 2012.
 She was appointed as a Special Invited Associate Professor at the Kinugasa Research Organization, Ritsumeikan University, from April 2012 to March 2013, and was also appointed as a visiting associate professor at the same organization from April 2013 to March 2014, and again as a visiting researcher in May 2014.
 Akiko was inaugurated as the visiting researcher at the Hosei University Research Center for International Japanese Studies in May 2012.
 She was inaugurated as the president of Shinyusha, General Incorporated Association in April 2013.
 She was appointed as a Guest Research Fellow at the Archival Research Center of Kyoto City University of Arts in April 2014 and was inaugurated as the president of the Ski Instructors Association of Japan in the same month.
 She is also the president of the Middle Eastern Culture Center in Japan.
-Princess Akiko has also worked as a guest professor in Kyoto City University of Arts.
-Other positions held by her include: research fellow at the Institute of Japanese Culture in Kyoto Sangyo University, visiting fellow at the Global Exchange Organisation for Research and Education (GEORE) of Gakushuin University, and special guest professor in Kokugakuin University.
+Princess Akiko has also worked as a guest professor at Kyoto City University of Arts.
+Other positions held by her include: research fellow at the Institute of Japanese Culture at Kyoto Sangyo University, visiting fellow at the Global Exchange Organisation for Research and Education (GEORE) of Gakushuin University, and special guest professor in Kokugakuin University.